Reading time: 5 min

 - Not shying away from challenges

 - Curiosity and openness

 If you have these skills, you are perfect to be a Python programmer.
-If not, don’t worry.
-You really can learn anything if you just want to, and often it’s not until you start something that you realize it’s easier and more fun than you first thought.
+If not, don't worry.
+You really can learn anything if you want to, and often it's only when you've started something that you realize it's easier and more fun than you first thought.

 But prioritizing and investing in the right skills are very important, so let's take a look at your earning potential as a Python Developer.

 What is the salary of a Python programmer?

 Salary is an important factor, especially for job changers and career changers.
 After all, you want to know if it's worth rolling up your sleeves and learning a completely new skill.

 According to Glassdoor the average salary of a Python developer is 55,956 euros per year or 4,663 euros per month.
 Top developers even earn up to 73,037 euros.